wp-plugins/spider-facebook/readme.txt

 3. Click "Choose file" and select the zip file.
 4. Click the "Install Now" button.
 5. Click the "Activate Plugin" to activate the plugin.
 If the installation is successful, you will see a notification message.
-If any problem occurs, please contact us at info@web-dorado.com.
+If any problem occurs with [Spider Facebook](http://web-dorado.com/products/wordpress-facebook.html), please contact us info@web-dorado.com.

 1.3 Updating the Spider Facebook.